openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

   ##################
   0000 Title For ADR
   ##################
   ..
-The title should be a short noun phrases.
+The title should be a short noun phrase.
 For example, "0001 Django IDA" or "0009 LDAP for Multitenant Integration"; filename should be lowercase with punctuation removed and spaces replaced by dash

   Status
   ******